 We would be penalized under the Tax Cap for future years as each year is limited by the year prior.
 The CPI in 2008 was an unprecedented 0.10% which severely limited property tax revenue and resulted in a funding shortfall for most school districts.
-As of the 2017 tax extension we have permanently lost access to \$10.0 million for education.
-This is a permanent funding reduction in the annual property tax revenue for the district.
-Consequently, we have worked diligently to adjust the programs and services to live within the available fiscal resources.
+As of the 2021 tax extension we permanently lost access to \$15.8 million for education programs.
+This is a permanent funding reduction of the annual property tax revenue for the district.
+Consequently, we have worked diligently to adjust the programs and services to live within the available fiscal resources and be diligent with any borrowing.